astraio/api-docs/README.md

 API Overview
 ------------

 Astra organizes data using a bucket-object model.
 You can create unlimited buckets (which do not nest) in your account, provided they are uniquely named.
-Each bucket, in turn, can contain any number of objects whose names are unique to that bucket.
+Each bucket can contain any number of objects whose names are unique to it.
 Together, a bucket-object name tuple uniquely identifies a file.

 Objects in Astra are typed, with a generic `blob` type available as a catch-all.
-Types are required and determine what metadata the API computes for objects, as well as how they can be transformed and delivered.
+Types are required and determine what metadata the API computes for objects, as well as how they can be transformed.

-The RESTful API supports standard CRUD ops, authentication via shared secret or HMAC request signing, and serves data directly or via CDN.
-Except when streaming objects, the API returns JSON exclusively.
+The RESTful API supports standard CRUD ops, authentication via shared secret or HMAC signature, and serves data directly or via CDN.
+Except when streaming, the API returns JSON exclusively.

-We charge flat rates for storage and bandwidth; API calls are free and unlimited, except to guard against abuse.
+We charge for storage and bandwidth only; API calls are unlimited, except to guard against abuse.

 Versioning
 ----------

 API releases are indicated by major and minor version numbers.
 Specifying only the major version number always calls the most recent minor release.
-So, at present, `v0` points to `v0.1` (the latest `v0` release).
+So, right now,`v0` points to `v0.1`.

 Your client can check the API version programmatically by calling the [`root`](#root) endpoint.

 Minor version updates may add fixes or small features but will always be backward-compatible.
-Any changes that break compatibility will be released as new major versions, to which you'll need to opt in.
+Any changes that break compatibility will be released as new major versions, on an opt-in basis.

 Private Requests
 ----------------

 The simplest API requests you can make are private.
-Private requests are characterized by their use of:
+Private requests use:

 * [HTTPS](https://en.wikipedia.org/wiki/HTTP_Secure); and
 * authentication via [shared secrets](https://en.wikipedia.org/wiki/Shared_secret) ([pre-shared keys](https://en.wikipedia.org/wiki/Pre-shared_key)).

 Private requests are most appropriate for server-side API clients.
-You should **not** make private requests in situations that would expose your account's secrets (over plain HTTP, in client-side code, and so on).
+You should **not** make private requests that would expose your account's secrets (over plain HTTP, in client-side code, and so on).

 ### Base URL